Aljoša Asanović: Managerial career

-Asanović was the Director and Diaspora instructor for the Croatian Football Federation from 2019 to June 2021 before being appointed Technical Director for the Zambia National Football Team, a role he held till December 2021.
+Asanović was the Director and Diaspora instructor for the Croatian Football Federation from 2019 to June 2021 before being appointed Technical Director for the Zambia national team, a role he held till December 2021.

-He was appointed Zambia’s Head Coach in January 2022.
+He was appointed as head coach of the Zambian national team in January 2022.
+He left in September over alleged non-payment of wages.

 Personal life

-Asanović's son Antonio, who was born in France while Asanović was playing for Cannes, is also a footballer.
+Asanović's son Antonio, who was born in France while he was playing for Cannes, is also a footballer.